-AMY E. COX, chair, WOODROW W. HUGHES, JR., ROGER F. LUTTRELL, W. THOMAS MAYNARD, ANN M. PLETCHER, JENNIFER L. SHIELDS, MADELYN V. YOUNG
+AMY E. COX, chair, WOODROW W. HUGHES, JR., MOLLY A. INCLAN, W. THOMAS MAYNARD, ANN M. PLETCHER, JENNIFER L. SHIELDS, MADELYN V. YOUNG

 The mission of the Economics, Accounting and Business department is to offer students the high quality of education they need to succeed in a continuously changing business environment.
 All programs in the department allow students to apply their knowledge in a variety of projects and activities.
 The faculty is committed to excellence in teaching.
+Internships are required in some majors and concentrations and strongly encouraged in all.

-The Department of Economics, Accounting and Business has four separate majors: economics, accounting, business administration and health care administration.
+The Department of Economics, Accounting and Business has four separate majors: economics, accounting, business administration and healthcare administration.
 Within the business administration major the department offers six concentrations: economics, finance, human resource management, international business, marketing, and sports management.
-The department also offers a degree completion program for students wishing to complete a Bachelor of Arts degree with a major in business administration.
 The department prepares students who wish to pursue graduate education for entrance to and successful completion of graduate school.